Azure/GPT-RAG/docs/MANUAL_INSTALLATION.md

         ```

 12. **Application Settings**
     - The applications (orchestrator, data ingestion, and frontend web app) use information obtained from environment variables.
 These variables are stored as App Settings in each application.
 When using the automated procedure, you don't need to worry about this.
 However, for the manual procedure, you'll need to set these variables manually.
-[Click here to see an example](MANUAL_ENVIRONMENT.md) of how to set these variables using the Azure CLI.
+    - [Click here to see an example](MANUAL_ENVIRONMENT.md) of how to set these variables using the Azure CLI.
 You will need to adjust the commands to correctly reflect the names of your applications and parameters.

 13. **Application Deployment**

-    - After provisioning all the resources and configuring the application settings, you’re ready to deploy each application.
+    - Once resources are provisioned and settings configured, you’re ready to deploy each application.
-    - Firt clone the repositories for each application.
+    - First clone the repositories for each application.
     - For the Orchestrator Function App and Data Ingestion Function App:
       - In VSCode with the [Azure Function App Extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions), go to the *Azure* panel, locate your Function App in the resource explorer, right-click on it, and select *Deploy*.
-    - For the App Service Frontend refer to the deployment section in the frontend repository (https://github.com/Azure/gpt-rag-frontend#deploy-quickstart) to perform the deployment.
+    - For the App Service Frontend deployment refer to the deployment section in the [frontend repo](https://github.com/Azure/gpt-rag-frontend#deploy-quickstart).

 14. **External Access**
     - To allow internet access to your app, permit access only from [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/create-front-door-portal) to your App Service.